The Pentagon: Construction

 Architectural and structural design work for the Pentagon proceeded simultaneously with construction, with initial drawings provided in early October 1941, and most of the design work completed by 1 June 1942.
-At times the construction work got ahead of the design, with different materials used than those specified in the plans.
+At times the construction work got ahead of the design, with materials used other than those specified in the plans.
 Pressure to speed up design and construction intensified after the attack on Pearl Harbor on 7 December 1941, with Somervell demanding that 1 e6ft2 of space at the Pentagon be available for occupation by 1 April 1943.
-David J. Witmer replaced Bergstrom as chief architect on 11 April after Bergstrom resigned.
-Unrelated to the Pentagon project, he was charged with improper conduct while having served as president of the American Institute of Architects.
+Chief architect Bergstrom resigned in April 1942 after he was charged with unrelated improper conduct as president of the American Institute of Architects.
+David J. Witmer replaced Bergstrom on 11 April.
 Construction was completed 15 January 1943.